prakharevan1/Data-Structures-in-Java/README.md

 So, I decided to try to learn how to code data structures in java, which is easy since java is a very object oriented language (its the main reason why there is a lot of boilerplate code).

-Shoutout to Bro Codez for teaching me how to make a dynamic array WITHOUT importing the classes required:
+Shoutout to Bro Codez for teaching me how to make all these types of data structures:

 Bro Codez youtube channel: